Sciety arranges two private placements

-This pharmaceutical company has successfully completed Phase 1 clinical studies and is now raising new capital to initiate Phase II studies.
-This company is developing a pharmaceutical candidate for a life-threatening disease for which there is currently no sufficient treatment.
+The pharmaceutical company has successfully completed Phase 1 clinical studies and is now raising new capital to initiate Phase II studies.
+The company is developing a drug candidate for a life-threatening disease for which there is currently no sufficient treatment.

-”During recent years, Sciety has received a large number of queries regarding the financing of pharmaceutical companies.
+”Over the past year, Sciety has received many requests to finance pharmaceutical companies.
 With a clear trajectory to the market and major commercial potential, these companies are of interest to many investors.
-The pharmaceutical company now being financed has already reached Phase II with one candidate and has the possibility of becoming first-in-class,” states Andreas Lindblom, CEO of Sciety.
+The pharmaceutical company now being financed has already reached Phase II with a candidate that has the potential to become first-in-class,” says Andreas Lindblom, CEO of Sciety.

-Sequencing creates new possibilities with research and diagnostics
+Sequencing creates new opportunities in research and diagnostics

-This biotech company operates within DNA sequencing and has developed a solution which significantly improves the performance of data generation compared with current technologies.
+This biotech company operates within DNA sequencing and is developing a solution with significantly improved performance compared with current technologies.
 The sequencing market is growing rapidly in terms of both research and clinical applications.

-”Sciety previously financed the software company 1928 Diagnostics whose solution for the correct use of antibiotics is based on sequencing, and has also financed Cartana who works with the sequencing of tissue samples.
+”Sciety previously financed the software company 1928 Diagnostics whose solution for the correct use of antibiotics is based on sequencing, and Cartana–– a company active in sequencing tissue samples.
 DNA sequencing is, without a doubt, an interesting field in which the application areas are rapidly expanding in pace with technological developments”, notes Andreas Lindblom.

 Capitalisation of the companies via private placements